Upward (military project)

 UPWARD was the code name, within the National Reconnaissance Office's Byeman Control System, for assistance given to the National Aeronautics and Space Administration (NASA) during the Apollo program.
 The camera designed to survey the lunar surface was a modification of the GAMBIT design and utilized a 1.5 in focal length camera for a terrain mapping apparatus.
 This camera system was present on both the CORONA and GAMBIT survey systems.

+History

 The NRO and NASA had multiple meetings discussing the required technology for Lunar Mapping.
 Specifically, the NASA Apollo Applicant Working Group (dated on 6–9 December 1966) considered the following optical sensors: